ari-language/ari/README.md

 )
 ```

-This concept, along with the fact that arie is [purely
+This concept, along with the fact that ari is [purely
 functional](https://en.wikipedia.org/wiki/Functional_programming),
 blurs the line between compile time and runtime.
 Expressions are
 usually evaluated at compile time, unless they contain a type